MironSz/hf-mission-planner/README.md

 # High Frontier mission planner on steroid
 This project is a fork of an already existing planner TODO by TODO.
-This is a ~cheating tool~ mission planner for the board game [High Frontier](https://boardgamegeek.com/boardgame/281655/high-frontier-4-all).
+This is a ~cheating tool~   ~fun killer~ mission planner for the board game [High Frontier](https://boardgamegeek.com/boardgame/281655/high-frontier-4-all).
 It can help you to find the best route from one place in the solar system to another.
 It's built in the browser, so there's nothing to download or install.

 Original planner allowed  to find only the shortest path according to one, prespecified parameter.
 It also didn't allow to specify the spaceship configuration